poperbu/lightning-captive-portal/README.md

 #example: if we want allow lnd gRPC on port 10009
 FirewallRule allow tcp port 10009

+#example: if we want allow lnd RTC on port 3000
+FirewallRule allow tcp port 10009

 #example: if we want allow telegram ip's (my case)
 FirewallRule allow to 91.108.4.0/22
 FirewallRule allow to 91.108.56.0/22